aurelien-riv/ariviere.github.io/_posts/2019-12-15-use-custom-namespaces-and-magento.markdown

 categories: [magento2]
 tags: [magento1]
 description: Magento2 has a strange directory structure inherited from Magento1.
 Can we get rid of that and organize our class better?
 It depends...
+excerpt: Magento2 has a strange directory structure inherited from Magento1.
+Can we get rid of that and organize our class better?
+It depends...
 ---

 # Can you use custom namespaces with Magento2?